 Key criterion for supplier selection

 "Together with our partners, we are implementing the Mercedes-Benz Ambition 2039.
-Almost half of our approximately 2000 suppliers have signed an 'Ambition Letter of Intent' and are committed to supplying us with only CO₂ neutral parts in the future.
+More than 75 percent of our approximately 2000 suppliers have signed an 'Ambition Letter of Intent' and are committed to supplying us with only CO₂ neutral parts in the future.
 These companies account for more than half of the annual purchasing volume of Mercedes-Benz AG.
 This is an important proof point on the way to achieving our climate goals: our supplier network has also recognised the signs of the times, and is following the transformation.
 We place an additional focus on particularly CO₂-intensive components and materials such as battery cells," says Gunnar Güthenke, Head of Procurement and Supplier Quality, Mercedes-Benz Cars.
 “We are also in the process of setting up a tracking system that will enable us to see how CO₂ emissions are reduced over time."
 The company is in close dialogue with all other suppliers to jointly develop strategies for CO₂ reduction.

 Climate-neutrality is incorporated into contractual terms, and the Ambition Letter is a key criterion for awarding contracts.
 From 2039 at the latest, only production materials which are CO₂ neutral in all value creation stages will be allowed through the factory gates of Mercedes-Benz.
 A supplier declining to sign the Ambition letter will not be taken into account for new supply contracts.